 Q1.
 What is a public benefit corporation?

 A1.
 In Colorado, a Public Benefit Corporation is organized as a for-profit corporation or domestic cooperative.
-Other states may call these "benefit organizations."
+Other states may call these "benefit corporations."
 They are managed in a manner that balances the shareholders’ interests, the best interest of those materially affected by the corporation’s conduct, and the specific public benefit(s) identified in its articles of incorporation.
 Other entities, such as limited liability companies or even other corporations, may designate a similar purpose in their organizational documents.
-Even though they are not tax-exempt and donations to them are not tax-deductible, some of these organizations may engage in charitable solicitations.